BenjaminAguayo/Anaconda_Module_4/README.md

    ![](Resources/Challenge_results/2-1%20School_summary_Challenge.png)

 - How does replacing the ninth grader's math and reading scores affect THS's performance relative to the other schools?

+There are not changes in the performance relative to the other schools, since the second place is still hold by THS in both scenarios.
 ###### *Image 6.
 Module Top five schools*
    ![](Resources/Module_results/3%20Top%20five_challenge_Module.png)